 Gorgeous Weather

-Whether you’re looking to move your business or residence, Dallas will have you hooked with it’s comfortable weather.
+Whether you’re looking to move your business or residence, Dallas will have you hooked with its comfortable weather.
 The area has (for most of the year) mild temperatures and minimal rainfall.
-Despite the hot summers it’s known for, Dallas has a climate conducive for biking, hiking, and all sorts of athletic sports as well as fun festivals.
+Despite the hot summers it’s known for, Dallas has a climate conducive to biking, hiking, and all sorts of athletic sports, as well as fun festivals.

 Commuting is Easy

 A great aspect of moving to Dallas that you should consider is how easy it is to get around.
-There’s major highways such as the North Dallas Tollway and Highway 75 bisect north and south.
+There are major highways, such as the North Dallas Tollway and Highway 75 bisect north and south.
 Also, I-35 splits into two separate freeways when it enters the Metroplex.
 This accommodates both Dallas (I-35E) and Fort Worth (I-35W) commuters with the I-635 looping around the northern quadrant of Dallas.

-If you don’t want to travel by car, the DART (Dallas Area Rapid Transit) operates a sophisticated system of train, bus, trolley and light rail for Dallas and the Metroplex area.
-Then there’s the Dallas Ft.
-Worth International Airport that is large enough to surpass Manhattan in land mass.
+If you don’t want to travel by car, the DART (Dallas Area Rapid Transit) operates a sophisticated system of trains, buses, trolleys, and light rail for Dallas and the Metroplex area.
+Then there’s the Dallas-Ft.
+Worth International Airport is large enough to surpass Manhattan in land mass.
 It can easily handle all of your local, regional, national, and international travel by flight, if you’re considering a move to the area.

 Stable Home Pricing